browserengineering/book/book/chrome.md

 Now we don't need a `display_list` field in `BlockLayout`, and we can also remove the part of `BlockLayout`'s `paint`\index{paint} that handles it.
-Instead, `BlockLayout` can just recurse into its children and paint them.
+Instead, `paint_tree` can just recurse into its children and paint them.
 So by adding `LineLayout` and `TextLayout` we made `BlockLayout` quite a bit simpler and shared more code between block and inline layout modes.